venom0666/magicli_tarot/readme.md

 #### Description

-With the Power of **Python** and **AI**, we are bringing Tarot Readings to the comfort of your own CLI

-**Magicli_tarot** is a command-line Python application that simulates tarot card readings using traditional tarot spreads and Google's Gemini API.
+**MagicLI Tarot** is a command-line Python application that simulates tarot card readings using traditional tarot spreads and Google's Gemini API.
 The program randomly draws cards from a standard 78-card tarot deck, assigns upright or reversed orientations, and generates a detailed interpretation based on the selected spread.

 Users can choose from several predefined spreads or create a custom spread, specify the output language, AI model and optionally save the reading as a Markdown file.

+With the Power of **Python** and **AI**, we are bringing Tarot Readings to the comfort of your own CLI

 ## Features